rhysd/go-github-selfupdate/README.md

 - Automatically detects the latest version of released binary on GitHub
 - Retrieve the proper binary for the OS and arch where the binary is running
 - Update the binary with rollback support on failure
-- Tested on Linux, macOS and Windows
+- Tested on Linux, macOS and Windows (using Travis CI and AppVeyor)
 - Many archive and compression formats are supported (zip, gzip, tar)

 [go-github-selfupdate]: https://github.com/rhysd/go-github-selfupdate